 Credit-builder loans come from certain banks and credit unions, and they are provided as a tool for boosting your financial abilities.
 It's a pretty safe option as far as the lender is concerned, as you will see once we explain how they work.

 These type of loans is one of the few lending products that don't require a good credit score to be approved.
 The reason is you won't receive the money immediately.
 Once the contract is signed, the lender will hold on to the funds you applied for until you make all the payments.
-Every month you will make installments payments, just like you would with any other loan.
+Every month you will make installments payments, just like you would with any other online loan.

 But you won't be able to access the funds until you make the last payment.
 In a way, it's like creating a savings account.
 The money will be safe and out of your reach for the duration of the loan.